Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: 11D Supergravity

-Now, let us return to consideration of the action.
-The experience and insight from the work of \cite{Siegel1979} points to a little-known and often overlooked fact.
-Specifically, the 4D, \({\cal N} = 1\) analogue of the 11D, \({\cal N} = 1\) supergravity superfield \({\cal U}^{\a}\) is not a spinor, but a bosonic vector superfield \({\cal U}^{a}\), and when one calculates the determinant of the supervielbein, the graviton portion of the action is exactly the three-term integrand seen in the first term of \eqref{action}.
-The reason for this is that \({\cal U}^{a}\) does not contain a field that corresponds to the spin-connection.
-Incidentally, later study of the 4D, \({\cal N} = 2\) case showed the same fact \cite{Grisaru1985,Belluci1989}, and it seems reasonable to conjecture that all minimal and irreducible higher-dimensional superfield supergravity (SFSG) theories follow this observation with regards to their SFSG prepotential, as the latter must be embedded in the former.
+Notice that up to a total derivative, the graviton term in our action \eqref{action} equals the fully contracted Riemann curvature scalar.
+This aligns with superfield considerations.
+The search for the supergravity prepotential superfield for 11D, \({\cal N} = 1\) superspace \cite{Gates2020c} uncovered that the scalar superfield contains the conformal graviton at its \(\theta\)-expansion's sixteenth level.
+If one wishes to include the degrees of freedom associated with Lorentz-rotations, the simplest route is to introduce a spinorial superfield \({\cal U}^{\a}\), which can include all of the graviton at the seventeenth level.
+The 4D analogue of the 11D supergravity superfield \({\cal U}^{\a}\) is not a spinor, but a bosonic vector superfield \({\cal U}^{a}\) \cite{Siegel1979}, and when one calculates the determinant of the supervielbein, the graviton portion of the action is exactly the three-term integrand seen in the first term of \eqref{action}, the reason being that \({\cal U}^{a}\) contains no field corresponding to the spin-connection.
+It turns out that the 4D, \({\cal N} = 2\) case is similar \cite{Grisaru1985,Belluci1989}, and it seems reasonable to conjecture that this extends to all minimal and irreducible higher-dimensional superfield supergravity (SFSG) theories and their SFSG prepotentials.